SHA-3: Hardware acceleration

 Apple A13 ARMv8 six-core SoC CPU cores have support for accelerating SHA-3 (and SHA-512) using specialized instructions (EOR3, RAX1, XAR, BCAX) from ARMv8.2-SHA crypto extension set.

 Some software libraries use vectorization facilities of CPUs to accelerate usage of SHA-3.
 For example, Crypto++ can use SSE2 on x86 for accelerating SHA3, and OpenSSL can use MMX, AVX-512 or AVX-512VL on many x86 systems too.
-Also POWER8 CPUs implement 2x64-bit vector rotate, defined in PowerISA 2.07, which can accelerate SHA-3 implementations somehow.
+Also POWER8 CPUs implement 2x64-bit vector rotate, defined in PowerISA 2.07, which can accelerate SHA-3 implementations.
 Most implementations for ARM do not use Neon vector instructions as scalar code is faster.
 ARM implementations can however be accelerated using SVE and SVE2 vector instructions; these are available in the Fujitsu A64FX CPU for instance.

 The IBM z/Architecture supports SHA-3 since 2017 as part of the Message-Security-Assist Extension 6.
 The processors support a complete implementation of the entire SHA-3 and SHAKE algorithms via the KIMD and KLMD instructions using a hardware assist engine built into each core.

 Usage in protocols

+Ethereum uses the Keccak-256 hash function (as per version 3 of the winning entry to the SHA-3 contest by Bertoni et al., which is different from the final SHA-3 specification).